 - Glucose - the presence of glucose in urine may indicate increased blood glucose, or tubular disorder.

 - Proteinuria - the presence of protein in the urine may be caused by glomerular leak, raised serum low-molecular weight proteins, Bence Jones' proteins, myoglobulin, or protein of renal origin.
-National Institute for Health and Clinical Excellence (NICE) guidance highlights the importance of proteinuria as a marker for renal disease which may be as significant as glomerular filtration rate (GFR), particularly in terms of determining the development of cardiovascular complications.
+National Institute for Health and Care Excellence (NICE) guidance highlights the importance of proteinuria as a marker for chronic kidney disease which may be as significant as glomerular filtration rate (GFR), particularly in terms of determining the development of cardiovascular complications.

 - Microscopy - urinary tract infection will show polymorphs with no casts; acute glomerulonephritis will show cells and casts; chronic glomerulonephritis shows little sediment.